Ayodeji97/Mackie/README.md

 # Author
 **Daniel Ayodeji**

+# Code Of Coduct
+Kindly take some time to go through the app code of coduct to help in healthy contribution to this project - see : [Code of Conduct](CODE_OF_CONDUCT.md)

 # License
-This project is licensed under the Apache License 2.0 - see : https://www.apache.org/licenses/LICENSE-2.0.txt
+This project is licensed under the Apache License 2.0 - see : [licence](LICENCE)